 Shoulder arthritis

-Shoulder arthritis can occur in any of the joints that make up the shoulder girdle but is most often found in the GH and acromioclavicular (AC) joints.
+Shoulder arthritis is a degenerative condition characterized by inflammation and loss of cartilage in the shoulder joint, causing pain, stiffness, and reduced range of motion It can occur in any of the joints that make up the shoulder girdle but is most often found in the GH and acromioclavicular (AC) joints.

 What causes shoulder pain?